raftsim/raftsim.github.io/README.md

 	- Ex: `zippy-catapult`, `leonardos-bridge`

 ### 4. If a kit folder does not already exist, create one
-- More specifically, duplicate the `template-obj` or `template-stl` folder (depending on what type of model file you have) and rename the new folder the same as the branch.
+- More specifically, duplicate the `template-obj` or `template-stl` folder (depending on the models' file format) and rename the new folder the same as the branch.
 - This folder name will also be the url where the kit can be accessed (ex. `raftsim.github.io/zippy-catapult`)
-- Inside this kit folder, create an `objects` folder (if it doesn't already exist) and move the `.obj` or `.stl` files you exported into this new folder.
+- Inside this kit folder, create an `objects` folder (if it doesn't already exist) and move the exported `.obj` or `.stl` files into this new folder.
 Use a uniform style/convention to name all the model files.
 	- Ex. all file names could use the same naming convention as the folders and branches: `magnet-north.stl`, `magnet-south.stl`

 ![](/storage/instructions/folder.png)